 Why a Citizens’ Initiative?

-Our City leaders claim these parking lots are “underutilized.”
+Menlo Park’s city leaders claim these parking lots are “underutilized.”

 Drone footage of parking Lots 1, 2 and 3, going from El Camino to University Dr. on June 5, 2025 (2x speed)